Microsoft Dynamics 365 Field Service - A Walk-Through Tour

 Consistent with all the data entered, job completion detail is stored in Microsoft Dynamics which makes this immediately accessible to head office users, or upon synchronising data if field based staff are using the mobile app offline.

-Tracking Customer Assets
+Customer Assets and Stock Management

+Field Service often involves tracking assets that are installed at a customer's premise or home.
 The Customer Asset record in Microsoft Dynamics tracks each activity specific to this item including a work history covering all installation, service and repair jobs.

+Field based personnel can update the inventory for their van / warehouse by tracking the consumption of stock items on each work order.
 As a result, all staff working in an inventory role have the detail they need to make accurate and timely stock reorders and schedule managers can make sure that field resources are assigned to jobs who have the right parts needed to complete these tasks.

 Licensing Field Service

-As well as being licensed as an individual app, full Field Services functionality is available to all Dynamics 365 users who are licensed with a plan.
+As well as being licensed as an individual app, full Field Service functionality is available to all Dynamics 365 users who are licensed with a plan.
 These permissions include using the scheduling assistant and creating work orders.

 Light users of Dynamics 365 with the Team Members licence have full read access across all Dynamics 365 apps including Field Service.